 liabilities) as on the date of the financial statements and the reported income and expenses

-based upon the Management's evaluation of the relevant facts and circumstances as on the
+are based upon the Management's evaluation of the relevant facts and circumstances as on

-date of financial statements.
-Management believes that the estimates used in the preparation of
+the date of financial statements.
+Management believes that the estimates used in the

-the financial statements are prudent and reasonable.
-Future results may vary from these
+preparation of the financial statements are prudent and reasonable.
+Future results may vary

 3. Property, Plant & Equipment:

-accumulated impairment losses, if any.
-Cost of acquisition is inclusive of purchase price, levies
+and accumulated impairment losses, if any.
+Cost of acquisition is inclusive of purchase price,

-and any directly attributable cost of bringing the assets to its working condition for the intended
+levies and any directly attributable cost of bringing the assets to its working condition for the

-use.
-Subsequent costs are included in the asset's carrying amount or recognised as separate
+intended use.
+Subsequent costs are included in the asset's carrying amount or recognised as

-asset, as appropriate, only when it is probable that the future economic benefits associated with
+separate asset, as appropriate, only when it is probable that the future economic benefits

-the item will flow to the company and cost of the item can be measured reliably.
-The carrying
+associated with the item will flow to the company and cost of the item can be measured reliably.

-amount of any component accounted for as a separate asset is derecognized when replaced.
+The carrying amount of any component accounted for as a separate asset is derecognized

-All other repairs and maintenance are charged to Statement of Profit and Loss during the
+when replaced.
+All other repairs and maintenance are charged to Statement of Profit and Loss

-life of the asset in the manner prescribed in Schedule 11 to the Companies Act, 2013.
+useful life of the asset in the manner prescribed in Schedule II to the Companies Act, 2013.

 Capital work-in-progress comprises cost of fixed assets that are not yet ready for their intended